nacharya/sitesource/content/about.md

 ### Create a better world for Humanity

-*We have always held to the hope, the belief, the conviction that there is a better life, a better world, beyond the horizon.  -Franklin D Roosevelt*
++ *We have always held to the hope, the belief, the conviction that there is a better life, a better world, beyond the horizon.  -Franklin D Roosevelt*

-*With realization of one's own potential and self-confidence in one's ability, one can build a better world for everyone.  -Dalai Lama*
++ *With realization of one's own potential and self-confidence in one's ability, one can build a better world for everyone.  -Dalai Lama*

-A personal belief ..... best to spend time to make this world a better place for everyone.
+A personal belief .....
+It is best to spend time to make this world a better place for every human.

 ### More Info

 Live in SF Bay Area and like to hike around the hills on weekends.

 ### Contact

 [nabin.acharya@gmail.com](mailto:nabin.acharya@gmail.com)